DavidBetteridge/Vectorisation/From0to10000/script.md

 ## 00 - Show intro
-I got very side-tracked when preparing this talk and went on a bit of a journey.
+I got very side-tracked when preparing this talk and went on a bit of a journey which I will now share with you.

 ## 01 - Problem
 If you google "for loop vs foreach performance javascript" then you get lots of results saying a for loop is much quicker.